Lipitor is a prescription medication that’s approved by the FDA to:

 Weight gain or weight loss (not side effects)

-Weight gain isn’t a side effect of Lipitor.
+Weight gain and weight loss aren’t side effects of Lipitor.
 However, Lipitor belongs to a class of medications known as statins, which have been linked to weight gain.

-It’s important to remember that Lipitor and other statin drugs shouldn’t replace a healthy diet and exercise.
+It’s important to remember that Lipitor and other statin drugs shouldn’t replace a balanced diet and exercise.
 In addition to taking your Lipitor as prescribed, remember to follow your doctor’s diet and exercise advice.
+It’s possible that following a balanced diet and exercising could lead to weight loss.

 If you have questions about weight gain while taking Lipitor, talk with your doctor.